blackberry/Community/All_Samples.md

 Samples come from <span id="stats-repocount"><!-- dynamic content --></span> repos:
 </div><!-- dynamic content --></p>

+(**TODO** The following repos still need to be processed: Samples-for-Java, NDK-Samples and Qt2Cascades-Samples.
+Also still to do is some final styling and UI work)

 We always welcome your feedback on how to best present information on the Samples.
 And, if you like the samples, go and [Star them on GitHub](https://github.com/blog/1204-notifications-stars).